-This protocol has been successfully applied to several cell lines.
-Researchers should optimize the cell extraction procedures for their own applications.
+This protocol has been applied to several cell lines with the Cell Extraction Buffer above.
+Researchers may optimize the cell extraction procedures that work best in their hands.

-- Collect cells in PBS by centrifugation (non-adherent) or scraping from culture flasks (adherent). - 2.
-Wash cells twice with cold PBS. - Remove and discard the supernatant and collect the cell pellet.
+- 1. Collect cells in PBS by centrifugation (non-adherent) or scraping from culture flasks (adherent). - 2.
+Wash cells twice with cold PBS. - 3.
+Remove and discard the supernatant and collect the cell pellet.
 (At this point the cell pellet can be frozen at -80°C and lysed at a later date). - 4.
-Lyse the cell pellet in Cell Extraction Buffer for 30 minutes, on ice, with vortexing at 10 minute intervals.
-The volume of Cell Extraction Buffer depends on the cell number in cell pellet and expression of CREB [pS133].
-For example, 107 HeLa cells grown in DMEM plus 10% FBS and treated with 200 μM Forskolin for 20 minutes can be extracted in 1 mL of Extraction Buffer.
-Under these conditions, use of 1-10 μL of the clarified cell extract diluted to a volume of 100 μL/well in Standard Diluent Buffer (See Assay Method) is sufficient for the detection of CREB [pS133]. - 5.
-Transfer extract to microcentrifuge tubes and centrifuge at 13,000 rpm for 10 minutes at 4°C. - Aliquot the clear lysate to clean microfuge tubes.
+Lyse the cell pellet in Cell Extraction Buffer for 30 minutes on ice with vortexing at 10 minute intervals.
+The volume of Cell Extraction Buffer depends on the cell number in cell pellet and expression of CREB.
+For example, $10^7$ HeLa cells grown in DMEM plus 10% FBS can be extracted in 1 mL of Extraction Buffer.
+Under these conditions, use of 1-10 μL of the clarified cell extract diluted to a volume of 100 μL/well in Standard Diluent Buffer (See Assay Method) is sufficient for the detection of CREB. - 5.
+Transfer extracts to microcentrifuge tubes and centrifuge at 13,000 rpm for 10 minutes at 4°C. - 6.
+Aliquot the clear lysate to clean microfuge tubes.
 These samples are ready for assay.
 Lysates can be stored at -80°C. Avoid multiple freeze/thaw cycles.